terms and conditions

 The Agreement term for fixed projects ends upon the client paying the balance due and receiving ownership of the completed project deliverables.

-The Agreement term for ongoing service Agreements is 24 months and will auto-renew unless an intent to terminate is sent in writing to email@example.com at least 30 days prior to the end of term (EOT).
+Unless otherwise noted, the Agreement term for ongoing service Agreements is 24 months and will auto-renew unless an intent to terminate is sent in writing to email@example.com at least 30 days prior to the end of term (EOT).

 All requests for revisions must be made clearly in writing within three business days of receiving deliverables.
 Deliverables will be deemed accepted if we do not receive feedback within five business days.